 Comfort: Most baseball hats are adjustable to create a snug fit for nearly any size head.
 Or, if you prefer a cleaner look, you could wear a custom-fitted baseball hat!
 In addition to fit, the fabric has a lot to do with the level of comfort.
 Stick with something lightweight (and UPF rated) for breathable comfort.

 UV Protection: Of the three hat styles we’re looking at today, baseball hats provide the least protection from the sun.
 The visor is only on one side, which exposes the opposite side of your head, and they leave your ears entirely exposed.
-Of course, baseball hats can be flipped around if you need to use the bill or visor to shade a different part of your head.
+Of course, baseball hats can be turned to use the bill or visor to shade the back of your head.
 For example, a baseball hat worn backwards might offer some additional protection for your neck.

 In Summary… While far better than nothing, baseball hats lack the protection offered by sun bucket hats, as you’ll see below.
 We’ll note, however, that you can overcome a baseball hat’s shortcomings by pairing it with a hooded shirt.
 Our top choice for this combo?
 Rayward Apparel’s UPF sun hoodie.

 Style: Whether you like the classic style with a wide brim and natural straw, or something more modern with synthetic fibers and bright colors, there’s a woven-style sun hat for you!
 It’s also easy to make a straw sun hat more personal with a unique ribbon.

 Convenience: On average, woven and straw beach hats are the largest, and arguably least convenient of these sun hat types.
 Where they excel, however, is in versatility.
 A woven sun hat won’t look out of place going from the beach to the coffee shop, or from dinner out to a ball game.